MyAnimeCatalog/MyAnimeCatalog/README.md

 <hr>

-## My Anime Catalog is no longer maintined
+## My Anime Catalog is no longer maintained

 ## What is My Anime Catalog?